 - Environments where getting to meetings may put the Scout in danger

-Lone Scouts is limited to Cub Scouting and Boy Scouting.
-Varsity Scouting, Venturing, and Sea Scouts do not offer equivalent experiences.
+Lone Scouts is limited to Cub Scouting and Scouts BSA.
+Venturing and Sea Scouts do not offer equivalent experiences.

-Each Lone Cub Scout or Lone Boy Scout must work with a Lone Scout friend and counselor—preferably his parent, but the counselor might also be a religious leader, teacher, neighbor, or Scouting volunteer.
+Each Lone Scout in Cub Scouting or Scouts BSA must work with a Lone Scout friend and counselor—preferably the Scout’s parent, but the counselor might also be a religious leader, teacher, neighbor, or Scouting volunteer.
 Regardless, even if a parent, he or she must complete Youth Protection training, be at least 21 years of age, registered with the Boy Scouts of America, and meet its adult membership requirements.
-More details can be found in the Lone Scout Friend and Counselor Guidebook, No. 511-420, an essential tool in carrying out this program.
+More details can be found in the Lone Scout Friend and Counselor Guidebook, an essential tool in carrying out this program.
+The guidebook can be found at www.scouting.org/advancement.

 It is permissible and even beneficial for Lone Scouts to meet from time to time with others in the area, or visit a unit if possible.
 These meetings can provide additional instruction and counseling to promote further advancement, and also a more public forum for recognizing achievement.

-When a Lone Scout has completed the Eagle Scout requirements, he works with the district or council advancement committee according to local practices (see “Boards of Review,” 126.96.36.199).
-The Eagle Scout Rank Application is reviewed and processed according to topics 188.8.131.52 through 184.108.40.206.
+A Lone Scout who has completed the Eagle Scout requirements then works with the district or council advancement committee according to local practices (see “Boards of Review,” 22.214.171.124).
+The Eagle Scout Rank Application is reviewed and processed according to topics 126.96.36.199 through 188.8.131.52.
 These steps include verification at the local council, scheduling and conducting a board of review, and submitting the application to the National Advancement Program Team.

 Since the Lone Scout is not affiliated with a unit, the local council processor must send the application to the National Advancement Program Team for processing.
 It cannot be submitted electronically.
 Since there is no “unit committee” for a Lone Scout, the unit committee chair signature line on the Eagle Scout application is left blank.
 No unit committee approval is required for the Eagle Scout service project proposal.
 The Lone Scout friend and counselor conducts the unit leader conference and signs as the unit leader on the Eagle Scout Rank Application and in the project workbook.